hamzehkhazaei/Azure_Lab/README.md

    <img title="" alt="" src="/images/rdp1.png">

-5. Before starting you VM from RDP desktop make sure your VM is in **Running** state.
+5. Before starting you VM from RDP desktop make sure your cluster is in **Running** state.
 6. Then double click on the new remote PC that you created in RDP desktop.
-It should ask for username and password that you already received from the instructor.
+It should ask for username and password.
+Use `eecs4222M` as both username and password.

    <img title="" alt="" src="/images/rdp-login.png" width="500">